kofifus/F/README.md

 A debug runtime verifier is provided to assert all types in a solution are Data allowing user defined exceptions.

-**F collections (Seq, Set, Map, Que, Arr)**

-Data (immutable with value semantics) versions of commonn containers (List, HashSet, Dictionary, Queue, Array) with enhanced API.
+F also contains Data (immutable with value semantics) versions of commonn [collections](https://github.com/kofifus/F/wiki/Collections)s (Seq, Set, Map, Que, Arr) with enhanced API.

 **[State](https://github.com/kofifus/F/wiki/State)**